Hammond House (Eastview, New York): 1719–1860: Construction and expansion

 Upon William's death in 1762, his eldest son, James, inherited the house and leasehold.
 James Hammond followed his father into the local militia, serving as its captain as well when it fought on the Patriot side during the Revolutionary War shortly after he was promoted to lieutenant colonel.
 In August 1776, he was promoted to full colonel shortly before leading his troops into the Battle of White Plains.

-Some recently discovered evidence supports a long-retold legend that, minutes after George Washington left a brief meeting with Hammond at the house in 1780, it was surrounded by opposing Loyalists.
+Some recently discovered evidence supports a long-retold story that shortly after George Washington left a brief meeting with Hammond at the house in 1780, it was surrounded by armed Loyalists or British soldiers.
 Seeking to capture Washington, they instead settled for Hammond, and he was held prisoner on a ship on the Hudson River for a year and a half, then released at the end of the war.

 With the end of the war and the beginning of American independence came the end of the manor system.
 Hammond was able to buy not only the land the house stood on but the surrounding 242 acre, where he continued growing wheat and flax.
 He further followed his father's footsteps to the leadership of the Old Dutch Church in Sleepy Hollow, where he was elected a trustee in 1786.

 James Hammond died in 1810.
 His family inherited the house; it stayed in their ownership for several generations over the course of the 19th century.
 Several of his descendants distinguished themselves in the military as well.